marixko/marixko.github.io/cv/index.md

 * [2010 - 2013] B.Sc. in Statistics - Instituto de Matemática e Estatística, Universidade de São Paulo, Brazil.

 ## Research Experience
-to be completed soon!
+* [2018 - present] Ph.D. thesis <br>
+Advisor: Prof. Claudia Mendes de Oliveia
+Evaluated a machine learning structure to classify stas, quasars, and galaxies on the S-PLUS photometric dataset.
+A paper about this project is being submitted to MNRAS and a python package is under development.
+In parallel, another structure is being developed to estimate accurate distances for all sources being classified as quasars.
+Spectroscopic observations of the quasar candidates are under analysis.

+* [2014 - 2016] Undergraduate research <br>
+Advisor: Prof Nina Hirata | Co-advisor: Pof.
+Claudia Mendes de Oliveira We studied how to classify quasars using Principal Component Analysis on the ALHAMBRA photometric dataset.

 ## Academic Projects
-* [2019 - present] Editor of the S-PLUS website (http://www.splus.iag.usp.br/)
+* [2019 - present] Editor of the <a href="http://www.splus.iag.usp.br/">S-PLUS website</a>
-* [2019] Designed the new layout for the S-PLUS website (http://www.splus.iag.usp.br/) and managed the development.
+* [2019] Designed the new layout for the <a href="http://www.splus.iag.usp.br/">S-PLUS website</a> and managed the development process.
 * [2013] Final project of the Statistics program entitled "Evaluation of the risk factors for the occurence of early death after liver transplant".
 Advisors: Prof. Lúcia Pereira Barroso and Prof. Carmen Diva Saldiva Andre.
 * [2013] Final project of the Statistics program entitled "Natural breakage or human action of stones excavated from the archaeological site of Boqueirão da Pedra Furada".
 Advisor: Prof. Márcia D'elia Branco